Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ### Routing Test

 I'm going to try to be unbias and as fair as possible in my choice of tests to compare.
 The first test I picked is a simple routing example taken from the _'My Tested ASP.NET Core MVC'_ website.
-This was the first test I noticed on the website, however, I've since spoken with Ivaylo and agree that whilst this a supported scenario, the library is much more conversant with Controller tests.
+This was the first test I noticed on the website, however, I've since spoken with Ivaylo and agree that whilst this is a supported scenario, the library is much more conversant with Controller tests.
 For the time being though, here is the routing test I copied from the website:

 ```c#
 [Fact]